zhgzhg/LoRaPacketForwarder/README.md

 LoRa UDP Packet Forwarder for Linux
 ===================================

-Single channel LoRa UDP packet forwarder based on several libraries and existing projects.
+Single channel LoRa UDP packet forwarder ideal for developing or for testing purposes.
+Can only receive LoRa data and upload it to one 1 more servers.
+This project is ideal for DIY the cheapest possible LoRa "gateway" consisting of single board computer and a $4 LoRa module.

 The goal of the project is to provide simple LoRa forwarder for: